 Dogs will probably eat as much food as they’re given.
 It’s part of their natural wild instincts to consume all the food they can at any one time because they never knew when the next meal would come.

 So, you cannot depend on your dachshund saying “Wow, I’m stuffed!”
 That won’t happen.
 They will not walk away from the food bowl when they’re full.
 That means that you have to control their food intake.
 That brings up the question: how much food to give them every day?

 There are no fast rules about the exact quantity of food to give each day.
 Much of it is determined by your dachshund.
-If you have a dachshund with high energy levels, then he'll probably need more food that one with lower energy levels.
+If you have a dachshund with high energy levels, then he’ll probably need more food than one with lower energy levels.

-Perhaps the best guide is to keep an eye on your dogs rib cage and waist line.
-When you look down on your dachshund from above, there should be a definite narrowing of the waist line below the rib cage.
+Perhaps the best guide is to keep an eye on your dog’s rib cage and waistline.
+When you look down on your dachshund from above, there should be a definite narrowing of the waistline below the rib cage.
 You should also be able to feel individual ribs along their side, but not so much as they are extremely visible when looking at them from the side.